Cognitive Behavioral Health Therapy

 What’s the Goal of CBT?

-What Happens During the First Session?
+What Happens During the First CBT Session?

-This includes the emotions, feelings, and symptoms you’re experiencing.
-However, because emotional distress can manifest physically, they’ll also ask you about symptoms such as body aches, headaches, or stomach upset.
+Cognitive behavioral therapy typically focuses on specific problems using a goal-oriented approach.
+During your first session, your therapist will gather information about you and what issues you would like to work on.
+This includes the emotions, feelings, and symptoms you are experiencing.
+However, because emotional distress can manifest physically, your therapist will also ask you about symptoms such as body aches, headaches, or stomach upset.

 You may cry, feel angry, or get upset during a session.
-Some forms of CBT (such as exposure therapy) might require you to confront situations you’d rather avoid.
-For example, airplanes if you have a fear of flying.
-However, a psychotherapist trained in CBT can help you deal with these distressing emotions.
+Some forms of cognitive behavioral therapy (such as exposure therapy) might require you to confront situations you would rather avoid.
+For example, airplanes, if you have a fear of flying.
+However, a psychotherapist trained in cognitive behavioral therapy can help you deal with these distressing emotions.
+Once your therapy is complete, you will have the coping strategies to ensure dysfunctional thoughts no longer undermine your quality of daily life.

-A Proactive Role in Your Treatment
+A Proactive Role in Your Treatment Plan

-The CBT Process
+The CBT Program Process

 CBT Techniques

-You’ll learn new skills you can use in real-world situations.
+You will learn new skills you can use in real-world situations.
 If you have a substance abuse disorder, you might rehearse ways to avoid social situations that could trigger a relapse.

 What CBT Can Help You With